gmarzot/jmeter-hls-player/README.md

-# HLS PLUGIN
+# HLS PLAYER PLUGIN
-The HLS protocol provides a reliable, cost-effective means of delivering continuous and long-form video over the Internet.
+The HLS protocol provides an open, reliable, efficient means of delivering continuous and video (live or VOD) over the Internet using standard HTTP transport.
 It allows a receiver to adapt the bitrate of the media to the current network conditions, in order to maintain uninterrupted playback at the best possible quality.
  #### In a HTTP Live Streaming process:
 - The audio/video to be streamed is reproduced by a media encoder at different quality levels, bitrates and resolutions.
 Each version is called a variant.
 - The different variants are split up into smaller Media Segment Files.